VF-1S Valkyrie (Hikaru Ichijo use)

 Disclaimer: I'm a huge Robotech fan.
 Macross, ehhh...not so much.
 I'm aware of where the source material for Robotech came from.
 And I do love the first Macross movie, Do You Remember Love?.
 But everything they've done since DYRL?
 No. Makes it hard for me to get into the newer mecha designs.
 Sort of explains my interest in the classics from this franchise, and why my terminology will be more Robotech & less Macross.

 The VF-1 (Valkyrie or Veritech Fighter) may be the greatest mech design of all time.
 Shoji Kawamori really knocked it out of the park.
 If he didn't pioneer the convertible mech in the real robot genre, he made it popular.
 And he crafted something kids & collectors alike have been more than happy to buy over and over again.
-For 39 years and counting.
+Since 1982 and counting.
 Part of the formula is a compelling backstory that makes you want toys.
 The other half is different colors & heads.

 I love Bandai too, but like Kawamori, I don't like everything they make.
 Cool as "DX Chogokin" sounds for a toy line, I had one of the Aquarion figures that left a bad taste in my mouth.
 And reviews of their DX Chogokin Macross toys have been mixed.

 Leave it to the VF-1 finally getting the spotlight to pull me back in.
 I missed the boat on the Yamato/Arcadia figures when they were new, and like my robots big where practical.
 The VF-1's design has also been around long enough that I was confident they wouldn't mess this up.

 The box is clean and covered in photo art, with detail shots showing off the contents.
 The third VF-1 released so far, and the first one I managed to get, is the VF-1S Hikaru type, as seen in the final battle and ending scenes of Macross: Do You Remember Love?.